 A growth-driven platform is something the best food truck builders in the industry do to ensure space works for their clients now and will continue to be a great solution to their future needs as they grow.
 You should work with food truck builders who take the time to sit down with you, understand your menu, brand, and target customers, as well as what your growth goals are and where you see your food truck in five years.
 An interior food truck design will include the necessary equipment needed to store, prep and cook the food and have enough floor space to accommodate your current team.
 But if your growth goal is to add an oven and an industrial juicer, along with two other staff members, then the food truck design of today must have space for these future goals.
 And only food truck builders who base the food truck design around their client’s goals will allow for this.

 3. Does Technology Have Any Place in Your Design

 There are various types of food truck technology.
-From exterior touch screen that allow people to place their orders, to fun lighting for nighttime aesthetics, and even technology for entertainment when you have those long lines at food truck festivals or when you park outside a convert or sports event, your needs could vary.
-But the technology needs to provide a solution for your customers, or attract people to your truck.
-For example, if your target audience are night crowds that gather in the city where all the clubs are, having fun flashing strobes so they feel like the party is still swinging could attract people.
+From exterior touch screens that allow people to place their orders, to fun lighting for nighttime aesthetics and even technology for entertainment when you have those long lines at food truck festivals or when you park outside a concert or sports event, your needs could vary.
+But the technology needs to provide a solution for your customers or attract people to your truck.
+For example, if your target audience is night crowds that gather in the city where all the clubs are, having fun flashing strobes so they feel like the party is still swinging could attract people.
 If your target audience is the rush hour lunch grown Downtown, then having touch screens for placing orders with pick-up times would be an amazing incentive.

 4. Your Exterior Food Truck Design

-But just make sure your food truck design property brands your business, showcases your logo and social media channels, and has an overall design that ties your local customers, geographic location and menu items all together.
-After all, people love familiarity, and a familiar design with food they know and love that showcases their hometown and speaks to them at a personal level will garner greater traffic, and with that more sales.
+But just make sure your food truck design property brands your business, showcases your logo and social media channels, and has an overall design that ties your local customers, geographic location, and menu items altogether.
+After all, people love familiarity, and a familiar design with the food they know and love that showcases their hometown and speaks to them at a personal level will garner greater traffic, and with that more sales.